ecmwf/ecflow/docs/ug/ecflow_ui/customising_the_views.rst

 Customising the views
 /////////////////////

-ecFlowUI offers many ways to view your suites, including options that mimic the deprecated ecflowview interface.
+:ref:`ecflow_ui` offers multiple ways to view your suites, including options that mimic the deprecated ecflowview interface.

 Customising the tree view